 International interdisciplinary arts project in deSingel

-from Monday 24th to Sunday 30th of August 2020
+from Saturday 21th to Monday 30th of August 2021

 ChampdAction.LAbO is a laboratory for young creators, organized by Antwerp-based production platform for new music and interdisciplinary arts ChampdAction, and part of deSingel's International Summer School.
 Its main purpose is creation through means of communication and interaction between the various arts disciplines: dance, music, fine arts and others.

 ChampdAction.LAbO is aimed at students and young professionals who already have some experience with interdisciplinary work and who want to create something with the other artists during the LAbO period.
 ChampdAction.LAbO largely focuses on interdisciplinarity and the use of new technology.
 Participants may propose their own projects in advance, of which a selection will serve as a starting point during the LAbO period: the emphasis will always be on creating together across various disciplines.
 During LAbO there is also room for new collaborations and projects, provided they are selected by the panel of coaches.
 Through short workshops and lectures on various subjects, participants are encouraged to leave their comfort zone every now and then.

 On the evening of Sunday 29 of August, some of the participants are invited to show their projects during an exhibition for the general public.
 This performance is freely accessible.

 In the 2021 edition of ChampdAction.LAbO, we would like to reflect on the question how artists relate to their personal past, to history in general, but also how envisage the future.